innocodive/lets-learn-es2015/SetsAndMaps.md

     obj = [...set][0];
     console.log(obj);   //{}
 ```
 Important note is as long as a reference exists to the `obj` object, it cannot be garbage colected.
+We can call this <strong>Strong Set</strong> .
+This might eventually lead to a `Memory Leak`.
+To prevent ES6 also offers <strong>Weak Sets</strong>.
+If weak reference to the object in the set is the only reference, then the object will be garbage collected.